hypo69/hypo/pytest/gemini/src/utils/powershell/examples/pprint/header.md

 **Important:**

-- Before running these tests, make sure you have the `hypotez` directory structure, or simulate it as demonstrated in the tests.
+- Before running these tests, make sure you have the `hypotez` directory structure, or simulate it as demonStarted in the tests.
 - You'll likely need to adjust the paths based on your actual project directory structure.